Switchback Spring, June 16-18, 2026 in New Orleans, LA

 Explore Switchback Education

 The Switchback Spring 2026 education program is centered around the theme Equipping the Outdoor Industry for the Future.
-The program comes to life through dynamic learning opportunities and timely conversations that will strengthen the outdoor industry for long-term success.
+The program will come to life through dynamic learning opportunities and timely conversations that position the outdoor industry for long-term success.

 Specialty outdoor retailers will walk away inspired and energized with new tools they can immediately apply to their business.
 Built in partnership with Outdoor Industry Association (OIA), the program will cover topics like leadership and change management, outdoor culture and community, supply chain management, merchandising, AI, cybersecurity, and marketing.

-Discover some of the must-see education sessions in the 2026 program.
-These sessions will be held at the Ernest N. Morial Convention Center from June 16–18, 2026.
+Switchback Spring education sessions will be held at the Ernest N. Morial Convention Center this June 16–18, 2026.

 Join us at Switchback